Locally coherent exact categories: Introduction

-\begin{proof} It is clear from Lemma~\ref{admissible-epis-in-the-colimit-exact-structure} that the class of all admissible epimorphisms in the would-be exact structure on $\sA$ is closed under compositions.
-The pullback and pushforward axioms for short exact sequences in $\sA$ are provable using Lemma~\ref{pullback-pushforward-data-as-filtered-colimits}.
+It is clear from Lemma~\ref{admissible-epis-in-the-colimit-exact-structure} that the class of all admissible epimorphisms in the would-be exact structure on $\sA$ is closed under compositions.
+The pullback and pushout axioms for short exact sequences in $\sA$ are provable using Lemma~\ref{pullback-pushforward-data-as-filtered-colimits}.

 Here, in the case of the pullbacks, one also needs to use the fact that the $\kappa$\+directed colimits of objects from $\sA_{<\kappa}$ in $\sA$ take pullbacks in $\sA_{<\kappa}$ to pullbacks in~$\sA$ (more generally, this holds for all $\kappa$\+small limits that happen to exist in~$\sA_{<\kappa}$).
 In the case of the pushouts, the fact that the inclusion $\sA_{<\kappa}\rarrow\sA$ preserves those pushouts (and more generally, $\kappa$\+small colimits) that happen to exist in $\sA_{<\kappa}$ needs to be used.
 Alternatively, it is convenient to check the axioms Ex2(a\+-b) from~\cite[Section~A.3]{Partin} and use~\cite[Corollary~A.3]{Partin}.